All Articles/

 Termite Prevention in Flower Mound's Housing Stock

 Both established homes near the original town center and newer constructions in developments like Bridlewood face termite pressure.
-Eastern subterranean termites (Reticulitermes flavipes) are the primary concern, with peak swarming typically occurring in March and April when soil temperatures reach 70°F.
+Eastern subterranean termites are the primary concern, with peak swarming typically occurring in March and April when soil temperatures reach 70°F.

 Early Detection Strategies